tmds/dotnet-shift/README.md

 ## Usage

-Install .NET 6 or .NET 7 using the instructions at https://learn.microsoft.com/en-us/dotnet/core/install/.
+Install .NET 8 using the instructions at https://learn.microsoft.com/en-us/dotnet/core/install/.

 Install the tool: